-Kim Godwin will be president of ABC News, the first Black woman to run a broadcast television news network
+Kim Godwin will be president of ABC News, the first Black woman to run a broadcast television news division

 Godwin had worked at CBS News since 2007.
 She started as a senior producer for its evening news show, which at the time was anchored by Katie Couric.
 She was eventually put in charge of global newsgathering as the network’s executive vice president of news.

-Her company biography credits her with “overseeing the launch of the reimagined ‘CBS Evening News with Norah O’Donnell,’ ” in 2019.
+Her company biography credits her with “overseeing the launch of the reimagined ‘CBS Evening News With Norah O’Donnell,’ ” in 2019.
 The show has enjoyed larger viewership since then, but still trails the evening news competition on NBC and ABC by several million total viewers, according to the latest audience numbers.

 Godwin also served as executive director for development and diversity at CBS, focusing on efforts to increase the recruiting of minority candidates.
 The National Association of Black Journalists gave Godwin its Ida B. Wells Award last fall, and praised her “for her work to create a diverse newsroom, and her focus on identifying — and advocating for — young journalists throughout their careers.”

-Godwin worked under CBS News President Susan Zirinsky, who is the first woman to run that network.
-Women also run Fox News channel, under chief executive Suzanne Scott, and MSNBC, which tapped 39-year-old executive Rashida Jones, a Black woman, to replace network president Phil Griffin at the beginning of February.
+Godwin worked under CBS News President Susan Zirinsky, who is the first woman to run that division.
+Women also run Fox News channel, under chief executive Suzanne Scott, and MSNBC, which tapped 39-year-old executive Rashida Jones, a Black woman, to replace president Phil Griffin in February.

-“I have immense respect and admiration for ABC News,” Godwin said in a prepared statement Wednesday.
+“I have immense respect and admiration for ABC News,” Godwin said in a statement Wednesday.
 “As the most trusted brand in news, they are to be commended for the extraordinary work and dedication of the journalists, producers, executives and their teams across the organization.”

-She will replace Goldston, who held the top job since 2014, and announced earlier this year that he would leave the network for an unspecified “new adventure.”
+She will replace Goldston, who held the top job since 2014, and announced this year that he would leave the network for an unspecified “new adventure.”

-In his departing memo to staff at the end of March, Goldston praised the work of ABC News’ journalists in combating what he called an “info-demic” of false and misleading information.
+In his departing memo to staff in March, Goldston praised the work of ABC News journalists in combating what he called an “info-demic” of false and misleading information.
 “As I step away from leading ABC News, I remain optimistic that with your hard work and diligence and dedication, the great journalists here will help defeat this scourge of misinformation,” he wrote.

 Goldston’s tenure was marked by big audience numbers for shows like the flagship evening broadcast “World News Tonight,” hosted by David Muir.
 But he also ran into some management and journalistic controversies.

-ABC News executive Barbara Fedida exited the company last summer after an investigation found that she had made “unacceptable racially insensitive comments” during her time at the network.
+ABC News executive Barbara Fedida left the company last summer after an investigation allegedly found that she had made “unacceptable racially insensitive comments” during her time at the network.

-Two years earlier, investigative journalist Brian Ross left ABC News after an inaccurate report about the timing of conversations between then-President Donald Trump and Michael Flynn, who briefly served as his national security adviser, regarding contact with Russian emissaries and what he would be willing to testify to.
+Two years earlier, investigative journalist Brian Ross left ABC News after an inaccurate report about the timing of conversations between President Donald Trump and Michael Flynn, who briefly served as his national security adviser, regarding contact with Russian emissaries and what he would be willing to testify to.